Find out all you need to know about legacy system integration in our comprehensive guide, covering everything from challenges to real world examples.

 All in all, the challenges and financial implications associated with modernization can sometimes outweigh the benefits.

-Problems with legacy systems
+Challenges of legacy systems

 Despite all of the above, legacy systems can pose a significant risk to security, scalability, sustainability, and even your long-term expenses.